Flu (Influenza)

 In contrast, with the flu it takes a while before the person is fully recovered.
 Sometimes it is also a good idea to consult a doctor.

-Nevertheless, what the common cold and the flu have in common is that it is the symptoms which are usually treated.
-As yet, even against flu viruses, there are only medications that can, at best, slightly shorten the duration of the illness.
+Nevertheless, what the common cold and the flu have in common is that treatment is aimed primarily at alleviating the symptoms.
+As yet, even against flu viruses, the only medications available can, at best, slightly shorten the duration of the illness.

 What causes osteoarthritis?